alovajs/alovajs.github.io/docs/04-request-timing/02-use-watcher.md

     // The first parameter is the function that returns the method instance, not the method instance itself } = useWatcher(
     () => getTodoList(currentPage.value),
-    // Array of monitored states, these state changes will trigger a request [currentPage],
+    // array of states being monitored, these state changes will trigger a request [currentPage],
     {
-      // ⚠️ Calling useWatcher does not trigger by default, pay attention to the difference from useRequest
+      // ⚠️Calling useWatcher does not trigger by default, pay attention to the difference with useRequest
-      // Manually set immediate to true to get the first page data initially
+      // Manually set immediate to true to initially obtain the first page data
       immediate: true
     }
   );